3/17/2025

 Each concept students are taught should build on top of the previous concept they learned, and their teacher should explain how each new lesson fits into the whole.
 New skills should be presented in a logically ordered way, progressing from simple to complex.

-Each new concept builds upon the previous one, with teachers making sure to explain how each new lesson connects to the previous ones.
-The goal is to enable students to gradually develop automatic reading skills, which allow them to move from learning to read to reading to learn.
+Each new concept builds upon the previous one, and teachers explain how each lesson connects to previous ones.
+The goal is to enable students to gradually develop automatic reading skills, allowing them to move from learning to read to reading to learning.

 Hands-On, Engaging, and Multimodal